ADE-GlobalHealth/oae_firmware/docs/setup.md

 Open the STM32 sidebar, then click import local project and select LED_NucleoFlash/.cproject.

+*If vcpkg fails to load* Go to C:\Users\{username}\AppData\Roaming\Code\User\globalStorage\ms-vscode.vscode-embedded-tools\vcpkg\root and unzip the vcpkg-standalone-bundle.tar.gz file in that directory until there is a scripts directory in the root directory.

 Copy the [tasks.json file in this directory](tasks.json) to {PROJ}/.vscode/tasks.json.

 After everything has finished downloading, restart VS Code.